marcusgia2505/LIONESS_doc/docs/040_reference_manual.rst

 Default variables
 ------------------

-When a participant's page loads, all variables defined in the :ref:`parameters table <parameters>` are loaded.
+When a participant's page loads, all variables defined in the :ref:`globals table <parameters>` are loaded.
 This is also true for the following default variables from the :ref:`core table <experiment_tables__core>`.
 This means that these variables are defined (i.e. have a value) in every screen and their values are accessible in JS.

 ================= ================================